 Clostridial infections of the abdomen and pelvis are serious and sometimes fatal.

-Clostridium sp are common residents of the GI tract and are present in many abdominal infections, generally mixed with other enteric organisms.
+Clostridium species are common residents of the gastrointestinal tract and are present in many abdominal infections, generally mixed with other enteric organisms.
 Clostridia are often the primary agents in the following:

 The primary organisms are C. perfringens and, in the case of colon carcinoma, C. septicum.
-The organism produces exotoxins (lecithinases, hemolysins, collagenases, proteases, lipases) that can cause suppuration.
+The organism produces exotoxins (lecithinases, hemolysins, collagenases, proteases, lipases) that can cause necrosis.
 Gas formation is common.
-Clostridial septicemia may cause hemolytic anemia because lecithinase (α-toxin) disrupts RBC membranes.
-With severe hemolysis and coexisting toxicity, acute renal failure can occur.
+Clostridial septicemia may cause hemolytic anemia because lecithinase (alpha-toxin) disrupts red blood cell membranes.
+With severe hemolysis, muscle necrosis, and coexisting toxicity, acute renal failure can occur.

-Symptoms are similar to those of other abdominal infections (eg, pain, fever, abdominal tenderness, a toxic appearance).
-Patients with a uterine infection may have a foul-smelling, bloody vaginal discharge, and gas sometimes escape through the cervix.
+Symptoms of clostridial infections are similar to those of other abdominal infections (eg, pain, fever, abdominal tenderness, a toxic appearance).
+Patients with a uterine infection may have a foul-smelling, bloody vaginal discharge, and gas sometimes escapes through the cervix.
 Rarely, acute tubular necrosis develops.

 Sepsis may be a complication of intra-abdominal or uterine clostridial infections.
 Initial symptoms can include fever, chills, vomiting, diarrhea, abdominal pain, hypotension, tachycardia, jaundice, cyanosis, and oliguria.